 The common thought is that gardening is about putting a seed or a plant in soil, watering it and watching it grow.
 However, the reality is that there is a lot of science behind it.
 Therefore, educating oneself on how to start a garden and maintain it is crucial.
 Start by learning about your growing zone or region and distinguishing its growing seasons.

 After that, you should learn about your soil and its properties, such as structure, texture, and components.
 Finally, it will help you with the following step: deciding the growing methods and plant selection.

 After knowing your growing seasons and soil and deciding what growing method to use, it is time to make the plant selection.

 Different plants grow in different seasons.
 Therefore, growing seasons are slightly different from the common ones.
 In gardening, we talk about cool-season and warm-season crops.
 Planting the wrong crop at the wrong time will undoubtedly have deceiving results.

 Wrong growing requirements

 Growing requirements include sun exposure, soil quality, and water needs.
-It is important to provide the proper environment for the plant not only to keep it alive but for it to thrive.
-A sun-loving plant like tomato will live in a part shade spot, but it won’t reach its optimum size and won’t be productive.
+It is essential to provide the proper environment for the plant not only to keep it alive but for it to thrive.
+A sun-loving plant like a tomato will live in a part shade spot, but it won’t reach its optimum size and won’t be productive.

 High maintenance plants